datadavev/cookiecutter-python/docs/guide.md

 # User Guide

 This is the user guide
-for the [Hypermodern Python Cookiecutter], a Python template based on the [Hypermodern Python] article series.
+for the [uv hypermodern python cookiecutter], a Python template based on the [Hypermodern Python] article series.

 If you're in a hurry, check out the [quickstart guide](quickstart)